 While the maps on the trail signs make it look like there are individual campsites, in reality, there are no campsites.
 Perhaps they plan to install tent platforms or clear areas for tents in the future.
 But right now, you just need to find a flat spot to put your tent.
 Try to put your tent on gravel or bare dirt – avoid camping on the fragile alpine vegetation.

-Please don’t have a campfire here.
+Please don’t have a campfire here – fires are not allowed.
 The trees here may look small but they are very old since the growing season is so short.
 Using them for firewood depletes a rare resource.
 And the soil here is also fragile since it is a sensitive alpine ecosystem.
 Fire scars will take decades to revegetate.

 Fingers crossed you get nice weather for your hike to Semaphore Lakes.
 It’s such a special place!
 If you have questions about the trail, ask them in the comments.
 I’d love to help.